rmsb-art/LumenHealth/README.md

 # LumenHealth 🩺✨

 **LumenHealth** is a lightweight, AI-assisted electronic medical record (EMR) system built for clinics, mobile health teams, and care providers operating in resource-constrained or low-connectivity environments.
-It prioritizes speed, clarity, and reliability over bloated hospital software, making it suitable for frontline healthcare delivery in underserved communities.
+It prioritizes speed, clarity, and reliability over bloated hospital software.

 At its core, LumenHealth combines **AI-powered clinical intelligence** with **secure, blockchain-based payments** to support both care delivery and sustainability.
-Clinicians can capture patient encounters quickly, receive smart summaries and decision support, and accept fast digital payments, all within a system designed to work even when infrastructure is limited.

 ---